SELECT WORK

 REMOTE UNMODERATED INTERVIEWS IN USERZOOM

-ARTIFACT: TRUST CRITERIA
+TRUST CRITERIA

 One output of research was this diagram of "trust criteria", the characteristics that are most important to a physician when referring a patient to a specialist.
 These criteria were used to customize the design of an automated referrals feature.

-ARTIFACT: DESIGN STRATEGY
+PROCESS: DESIGN STRATEGY ALIGNMENT WORKSHOPS

 I planned and facilitated workshops with design and product managers to unify our terminology for product features and shape the product's roadmap.
 These sessions were devised to merge design thinking methodologies, insights from human behavior, and fresh research findings to steer product development.
 This image is the outcome of a whiteboarding session to align strategy of the patient app.
 (Miro, 2020)